Privacy Policy

 - App version, technical status

-Here too, advertising IDs may only be used with consent.
+The same applies here: advertising IDs may only be used with consent.

 6.10 Data from third-party sources and data generated by third parties

-This may include:
+This may include, in particular:

-- Reports of violations or disputes
+- Reports of violations, complaints or disputes,

-- Mentions and links within the platform
+- Mentions and links within the platform,

-- Invitations via recommendation systems
+- Invitations or recommendations via referral systems,

 6.11 Sensitive data (special categories of personal data)